Sign in

 Plan Ahead for Bottle Capacity

 The capacity of a wine refrigerator is often measured in the number of Bordeaux bottles it can hold, while the size of your fridge is going to be listed in standard area measurements—and both of these numbers are important buying considerations.
-You know your collection (and your plans to expand it) best, so consider both the amount of bottles you intend to store and the available space you have in your home for your wine fridge.
+You know your collection (and your plans to expand it) best, so consider both the number of bottles you intend to store and the available space you have in your home for your wine fridge.

-Though, for those buying their first wine fridge, a unit that holds roughly 24 bottles is typically a good place to start.
+For those buying their first wine fridge, a unit that holds roughly 24 bottles is typically a good place to start.
 This capacity has a balance of airflow and storage space, and it doesn't give the appliance a bulky exterior, which can be hard to place in your home.
 It also leaves room for larger bottles that aren't a standard shape and size.
 We’ve compiled options that range from eight bottles up to 45, but know that some of our favorites come in various sizes so you can level up or down depending on your needs.

 Narrow Down Your Price Point